-For the first time worldwide, surgeons have removed a patient’s partial, non-functional hand and transplanted a donor hand at the same time.
-This landmark surgical case marks the third hand transplant at Duke and in the state of North Carolina.
+A Duke Health team removed a patient's partial, non-functional hand and transplanted a donor hand at the same time.
+This surgical case marks the third hand transplant at Duke and in the state of North Carolina.

 Led by Dr. Linda Cendales, Director of the Duke Vascularized Composite Allotransplantation Program, a team of over 30 surgeons, anesthesiologists, operating room staff, residents, fellows, lab technicians, and transplant and research coordinators worked tirelessly over 14 hours to make the novel procedure a success.

 "Mr. Benner is a very deserving patient," said Dr. Cendales.
-"We came together across missions, units, disciplines, and professions to achieve something no one else has done before and opened a new possibility to our patients.
+"We came together across missions, units, disciplines, and professions to achieve something very few have done before and opened a new possibility to our patients.
 And we can all be proud of that."

 A team of seven surgeons of the combined Division of Hand Surgery, a joint division between the Duke Departments of Surgery and Orthopaedic Surgery, performed the surgery.
 "It was truly a team approach with surgeons working to repair nerves, vessels, tendons, and bones under a time pressure," said Dr. David Ruch, Chief of Hand Surgery.
 "It requires incredible communication between surgeons, anesthesiologists, nurses, and transplant specialists.
 It is a great example of what makes Duke a special place to work."

 The transplant recipient, Mr. Daniel Benner, lost three of his limbs and a significant part of his right hand due to an infection 2 years ago.
 He underwent a thorough evaluation and was unanimously approved by the Review Committee to receive the transplant.
 After 3 days on the waiting list, Mr. Benner received his new right hand on Father’s Day and was discharged from the hospital 8 days later.